HNLMS Pelikaan (A804): History

 The Royal Netherlands Navy placed an order with Damen Shipbuilding for a replacement for the existing logistic support vessel operating in the Caribbean, HNLMS Pelikaan (A801), on 10 January 2005.
 The vessel's hull was constructed at the Damen shipyard in Galați, Romania with the keel laid down on 25 August 2005 and launched on 7 February 2006.
 The hull was then taken to Gorinchem, Netherlands to be completed and Pelikaan was commissioned on 12 June 2006.

 In January 2010, the ship arrived at Port-au-Prince with relief supplies for the victims of the 2010 Haiti earthquake.
 She was the first ship to use the Port international de Port-au-Prince after the quake.
 On 14 November 2011, Pelikaan recovered two castaways 200 km off the coast of Martinique.
 In March 2013, Pelikaan sailed to Saba to provide drinking water after the island suffered a serious drought.

+In March 2014 visited Sint Maarten and took part in an amphibious training exercise with the Sint Maarten Marine Detachment that are stationed at Pointe Blanche Naval Support Point.

 In 2015, Pelikaan provided support to Dominica after the island nation was struck by a tropical storm.
 The vessel returned to Haiti in 2016 to provide aid following the arrival of Hurricane Matthew.
 In September 2017, the ship provided support to Sint Maarten after the island was struck by Hurricane Irma.

 In January 2018, the Royal Netherlands Navy contracted COTECMAR to carry out maintenance work for the ship at their yard in Cartagena, Colombia.
 Pelikaan underwent modernisation in 2020 in the Netherlands.